 ** click to enlarge **

-Customer Acquisition Cost is the total spend required to convert a potential customer into a customer.
+We will start our list of KPIs in digital marketing with Customer Acquisition Cost – the total spend required to convert a potential customer into a customer.
 CAC includes the product cost plus all other costs —such as research and marketing— spent on attracting a customer.

 The old business adage “you can’t manage what you don’t measure” is on point when measuring your acquisition costs.
 Two common failures related to CAC primarily for start-ups are under budgeting for customer acquisition and not measuring data properly.
 According to Lon Safko, professional speaker and coach for social media strategy, “every business should look at its cost of customer acquisition at least twice a year and after each campaign”.
 Once per quarter is an even stronger, more usable metric.